 WHO CAN BENEFIT?

 There are infinite ways that the yoga postures, the breath and the practices can be modified to suit individual needs.
-It is possible to work on a scale from very simple gentle and dynamic movements all the way to more complex and strengthening and longer held movements.
+It is possible to work on a scale from very simple gentle and dynamic movements to more complex and strengthening and longer held movements to create change.

 ~ Yoga Therapy has something to offer everyone~